IBM-Bluemix-Docs/third-party/service-docs-marketing.md

 # Creating your documentation and marketing announcement
 {: #content-tasks}

-You can use the IBM Provider workbench to create your getting started documentation and marketing announcement.
+You can use the {{site.data.keyword.IBM}} Provider workbench to create your getting started documentation and marketing announcement.
 {:shortdesc}

 ## Before you begin
 {: #marketing-prereqs}

-Make sure that you completed the [getting started tutorial](/docs/third-party?topic=third-party-get-started#get-started), and you're approved to deliver an integrated billing service.
+Make sure that you completed the [getting started tutorial](/docs/third-party?topic=third-party-get-started#get-started), and you're approved to deliver your third-party service.

 ## Create your getting started documentation
 {: #gs-docs}

-To deliver an integrated billing service, you're required to provide getting started documentation that describes how users get started with using your service in the context of {{site.data.keyword.Bluemix_notm}}.
+To deliver your service, you're required to provide getting started documentation that describes how users get started with using your service in the context of {{site.data.keyword.Bluemix}}.
 You can work on this task in parallel while you develop your service.

 1. Log in to the [Provider workbench](https://www.ibm.com/marketplace/workbench/){: external}.
 2. From the Provider workbench dashboard, click **Tasks** on your offering tile.
-3. Filter for IBM Cloud listing tasks, and click **Start** in the Guidance task tile.
+3. Filter for {{site.data.keyword.Bluemix_notm}} listing tasks, and click **Start** in the Guidance task tile.
 4. Follow the Guidance task workflow to publish your getting started documentation in the {{site.data.keyword.Bluemix_notm}} doc app.

 Your catalog metadata must link to your published documentation URL.
 Defining your offering in the resource management console includes adding your URL value to the `documentationURL` metadata and `instructionsURL` field in the **Offering** tab.